Alluxio/alluxio/docs/en/operation/Metrics-System.md

 * Table of Contents
 {:toc}

 Metrics provide insight into what is going on in the cluster.
 They are an invaluable resource for monitoring and debugging.
 Alluxio has a configurable metrics system based on the [Coda Hale Metrics Library](https://github.com/dropwizard/metrics).
 In the metrics system, sources generate metrics, and sinks consume these metrics.
 The metrics system polls sources periodically and passes metric records to sinks.

 Alluxio's metrics are partitioned into different instances corresponding to Alluxio components.
 Within each instance, users can configure a set of sinks to which metrics are reported.
 The following instances are currently supported:

 * Client: Any process with the Alluxio client library.
 * Master: The Alluxio master process.
 * Worker: The Alluxio worker process.

-A "sink" specifies where metrics are delivered to.
+A **sink** specifies where metrics are delivered to.
 Each instance can report to zero or more sinks.

 * `ConsoleSink`: Outputs metrics values to the console.
 * `CsvSink`: Exports metrics data to CSV files at regular intervals.